Xovee/cs-conf-stats/README.md

 1. SIGGRAPH Asia: ACM SIGGRAPH Conference and Exhibition on Computer Graphics and Interactive Techniques in Asia.
 1. SIGIR: International ACM SIGIR Conference on Research and Development in Information Retrieval.
 1. SIGMETRICS: ACM SIGMETRICS International Conference on Measurement and Modeling of Computer Systems.
-1. SIGKDD: ACM SIGKDD Conference on Knowledge Discovery and Data Mining.
+1. KDD: ACM SIGKDD Conference on Knowledge Discovery and Data Mining.
 1. SIGSPATIAL: ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems.
 1. SODA: ACM-SIAM Symposium on Discrete Algorithms.
 1. SOSP: Symposium on Operating Systems Principles.